VladChat/luggage-scale/blog_src/content/posts/2025/10/how-rising-costs-are-changing-the-way-americans-travel-npr-luggage-scale-generat.md

 - Use points tactically: Redeem for high-cash-price flights or hotels.
 Transferable credit card points give flexibility across airlines and hotel chains.
 - Buy insurance appropriately: Trip interruption insurance can be valuable for long or expensive journeys.
 Compare credit card protections before buying extras.

-For a deeper dive on packing light while keeping your kit functional, see our guide: <a href="https://luggage-scale.com/blog/pack-light-save-fees">Pack Light to Save on Fees</a>.
+For a deeper dive on packing light while keeping your kit functional, see our guide: Pack Light to Save on Fees.

 ## Sustainable Choices That Also Save Money